imxari/Highlands/README.md

 ## Credits
 ------
-**zailbon** - Created the Zerotier API used in this project: https://github.com/zero-os/zerotier_client
+**lflare** - Created the Zerotier API used in this project: https://github.com/lflare/zerotier-nc